-We have had net losses and we may have net losses in the future.
+We have a history of net losses and we may continue to generate net losses in the future.

-We have had net losses, and may have net losses in the future.
-Although we reported net income of \$20.7 million and \$5.3 million for the years ended December 31, 2008 and 2007, respectively, we reported a net loss of \$15.2 million for the year ended December 31, 2006.
-The principal reasons for our net losses have been the depreciation and amortization expenses associated with our acquisitions and the capital expenditures related to expanding and upgrading our cable systems, as well as interest expense and financing charges relating to our indebtedness.
-If we were to realize net losses in the future, they may limit our ability to attract needed financing, and to do so on favorable terms, as such losses may detract some investors from investing in our securities.
+We have a history of net losses, and may continue to report net losses in the future.
+Although we reported net income of \$7.4 million for the year ended December 31, 2008, we reported net losses of \$14.6 million and \$19.4 million for the years ended December 31, 2007 and 2006, respectively.
+Our net losses principally result from depreciation and amortization expenses associated with our acquisitions and the capital expenditures related to expanding and upgrading our cable systems, as well as interest expense and other financing charges related to our indebtedness, and losses on derivatives.
+Should our net losses continue, they may limit our ability to attract needed financing, and to do so on favorable terms, as such losses may detract some investors from investing in our securities.